There’s a new trend related to promising quick turnarounds on large scale projects in a week.

 If someone is telling you they can turn around work that will drive you the results you want in a week, be concerned.

-In the end, if you want something done well, give it the proper time for it develop and grow.
+In the end, if you want something done well, give it the proper time for it develops and grow.
 This is the best way to maximize your investment and for all parties involved to value the work.